hdarjus/exams.mylearn/README.md

   - `R`: a recent version
   - popular `R` packages: installed automatically

-The question import functionality has to be turned on by the Learn development team per course.
-Their address is “learn” `at` “wu” `dot` “ac” `dot` “at”.
+The question import functionality might have to be turned on by your MyLearn support team.

 # Installation